 Nicolas Forien

-I am associate professor ("maître de conférences") at Ceremade, the mathematics department of Université Paris-Dauphine.
-I am a member of the research group "Probability and Statistics".
+I am associate professor ("maître de conférences") in probability at Ceremade, the mathematics department of Université Paris-Dauphine.

 Contact